Work & Projects

 - Next, there was Readup.com (for which I didn't work yet at the time).
 Similarly, it showed my last Starred article.

 Neither of these had a public API, however.
-This sparked some creative web engineering to retrieve arbitrary authenticated web app HTML from these srouces.
+This sparked some creative web engineering to retrieve arbitrary authenticated web app HTML from these sources.
 I used a web extension to proxy privileged requests with my cookies/credentials to my "new tab" page, which inconveniently was a regular web page.
 It needed to be a regular web page, because I relied on the Service Worker's Cache API to cache requests for quick loads, and that was not supported in extension pages at the time.

 ## The book widget

 The last widget I added was the book widget.
-I didn't only want to track time spent on my computer, but also time spent learning otherwise: through books, or audiobooks, and bring it fairly into consideration along with the rest.
+I didn't only want to track time spent on my computer, but also time spent learning otherwise: through books, or audio books, and bring it fairly into consideration along with the rest.

-Using the same proxy extension, I could parse my progress on audiobooks with Audible's web app (see [this post](/articles/regex-puzzle-either-and/) on a regex challenge therein).
+Using the same proxy extension, I could parse my progress on audio books with Audible's web app (see [this post](/articles/regex-puzzle-either-and/) on a regex challenge therein).
 I could then set a time goal to finish my book by a certain date.
 I also worked on fetching progress from Kindle's web app, but if I remember correctly, couldn't sufficiently reverse-engineer the web app to extract my progress.

 ## Conclusion & legacy